 Sparklight, formerly known as Cable One, is a cable internet provider primarily serving suburbs and rural areas in over a dozen states.
-Its no-contract plans offer good download speeds to areas fiber doesn’t often reach, but its low upload speeds and data caps aren’t ideal.
+Its no-contract plans offer good download speeds to areas fiber doesn’t often reach, but its data caps aren’t ideal.

 Hawaiian Telcom internet provides a ton of value no matter which plan you buy, but some plans offer more value than others.
 If fiber is available in your area, you can get 940 Mbps for around 56% of the national benchmark price.
 (1) Lower speeds (those as low as 11 Mbps with a DSL connection) cost as little as a third of the national benchmark.

 Hawaiian has its flaws.
 You may not have access to its fiber infrastructure (yet), even if it's installed in your neighborhood.
 We've heard of wait times of several months.
 Then, even its fiber speeds aren’t as fast as technology allows.
 If you try to end your contract early, you’ll pay for that—big time.
 You may also see hefty price hikes in year two—some of the biggest we've seen, in fact.

 But when you consider the great service you’ll receive, low-cost equipment and installation, and a refreshing lack of hidden fees at checkout, Hawaiian Telcom gives you one more way to make your mainlander friends envy your island life.